 What are you chances for admission to University of Cincinnati?
 Register now to find out!

 Cincinnati Law School is considered to have a Favorable student to faculty ratio.
-The average class size for 1L sections is approximately Average compared to other law schools.
-Student diversity at Cincinnati is Above Average.
+The average class size for 1L sections is approximately Above Average compared to other law schools.
+Student diversity at Cincinnati is Below Average.

 The size of 1L sections affects the quality and consistency of teaching in law schools.
 Generally with smaller 1L section sizes, students receive more individualized attention.
-University of Cincinnati 1L section size is 6% larger than law schools in Ohio and 4% larger than all Public law schools.
+University of Cincinnati 1L section size is 11% larger than law schools in Ohio and 15% smaller than all PUBLIC law schools.